fuzsoccer/dataScienceProjects/FantasyBaseball/README.md

 - Enables data-driven roster decisions by focusing on long-term performance rather than short-term fluctuations
 - Helps identify consistent players versus high-variance performers for lineup optimization
 - Supports trade and waiver decisions by identifying regression or breakout candidates
 - Provides a framework for evaluating team strength and competitive positioning over time

 ---

+## 🤖 Model Output / Decision Framework

+- Flight data is structured into standardized records for analysis
+- Flights can be categorized based on:
+  - Aircraft type
+  - Route (origin-destination)
+  - Capacity

+### Decision Use Case

+- Monitor air traffic density within a region
+- Identify common routes and high-frequency corridors
+- Enable anomaly detection for unusual flight patterns

+---